raupadhyaya04/ECU33143/README.md

 # ECU33143 – Big Data in Economics Research Project

-This repository contains my completed research project for the **Big Data in Economics** module, investigating the pricing dynamics of cryptocurrencies through both macroeconomic fundamentals and social media sentiment analysis.
+This repository contains my completed research project for **ECU33143: Introduction to Big Data in Economics**, investigating the pricing dynamics of cryptocurrencies through both macroeconomic fundamentals and social media sentiment analysis.

 ---